Kahaluʻu, Hawaii: Overview

 At Kahaluʻu, visitors to the windward side travelling via the Pali Highway, H-3, or Likelike Highway first encounter the ocean (actually Kaneohe Bay) close to the highway (Kamehameha Highway or Route 83).
 Kahaluʻu is a mostly rural area transforming into a denser residential community.

 The U.S. postal code for Kahaluʻu is 96744.

 A well-known landmark in Kahaluʻu is The Hygienic Store, which was the store of the largest dairy in Hawaii in the early 1900s.
+Further up north is a restaurant called Waiahole Poi Factory that is well-known for its Hawaiian food.

+Hamama falls, located at end of Waihe'e road on Board of Water Supply property, was a moderate hike with beautiful views of the Ko'olau mountains.
+The hike featured a cold body of water referred to as an "ice pond" and ended with a waterfall.
+It used to be a relatively unbusy hike, but gained popularity in the 2010s and eventually became closed off to the public due to overcrowding.

 Geography

 Kahaluʻu is located at 21°27′40″N 157°50′28″W (21.461146, -157.841155).
 It is directly adjacent to Ahuimanu to the south and Waiahole to the north.

 According to the United States Census Bureau, the CDP has a total area of 11.7 km2, of which 9.0 km2 is land and 2.7 km2 is water.
 The total area is 23.07% water.